Kev-gp/published-notes/content/Blogs/The Two-Thirds Average Game.md

   - math
 draft: false
 date: 2024-08-20
-modified_date: 2025-08-14T22:36:55+08:00
+modified_date: 2025-08-14T23:12:07+08:00
 created: 2024-08-20T20:55:30+08:00
 ---
-Here's a fun little problem that was presented to me, among other students, in an introductory game theory course.
+Here's a fun little problem that was presented to me and other students in an introductory game theory course.

 Imagine there are $n$ people playing a game.
 Each player has to guess an integer between $1$ and $100$ (inclusive) simultaneously.
 The winner is determined by whoever is closest to $\frac{2}{3}$ of the average of the numbers chosen by all players.